 \section{Introduction}

-Large fleets of mobile robots are now common in domains such as autonomous ride-hailing~\cite{zardini2022analysis} and warehouse automation~\cite{d2012guest}.
+\IEEEPARstart{L}{arge} fleets of mobile robots are now common in domains such as autonomous ride-hailing~\cite{zardini2022analysis} and warehouse automation~\cite{d2012guest}.
 At scale, even small coordination gains translate into substantial economic and environmental impacts.
 For instance, city-scale robotaxi deployments and million-robot fulfillment centers underscore the opportunity for better fleet control~\cite{waymo2025, amazon2025}.
 In these systems, a scheduler assigns robots to tasks (i.e., \gls{acr:ts}) and a planner generates collision-free motions (i.e., \gls{acr:mapf}).
-These two problems are sometimes referred to in the literature as task planning and motion planning, respectively.
+These two problems are sometimes called task planning and motion planning, respectively.
 The warehouse and ride-hailing settings are well captured by \gls{acr:mapd}, where each task requires visiting two locations in order~\cite{ma2017lifelong}.
-The lifelong variants \gls{acr:lts} and \gls{acr:lmapf} further model continuous task arrivals.
-Both scheduling and path finding are known to be NP-hard~\cite{yu2013structure,doring2025parameterized}, making exact, monolithic optimization impractical at realistic scales and control rates.
+The lifelong variants \gls{acr:lts} and \gls{acr:lmapf} model continuous task arrivals.
+Both problems are known to be NP-hard~\cite{yu2013structure,doring2025parameterized}, making exact, monolithic optimization impractical at realistic scales and control rates.

 In this context, three families of approaches are prevalent \cite{antonyshyn2023multiple}.
 First, optimization-based schedulers (e.g., \gls{acr:ilp}/Hungarian method on A$^\star$ distances) provide clean models but can be myopic to congestion and expensive at large scale.
-Second, heuristics and rules are fast and widely used in practice, yet may leave throughput on the table under heavy coupling.
-Finally, learning-based methods promise fast inference and the ability to exploit dynamics beyond simplified models, but often lack guarantees and have struggled to consistently outperform strong heuristics in classic \gls{acr:mapf} settings.
+Second, heuristics and rules are fast and widely used in practice, yet may sacrifice throughput under heavy coupling.
+Finally, learning-based methods promise fast inference and the ability to exploit dynamics beyond simplified models, but often lack guarantees and have not consistently outperformed strong heuristics in classic \gls{acr:mapf} settings.